neuralmagic/deepsparse/README.md

 - Check out the [Use Cases Page](https://github.com/neuralmagic/deepsparse/tree/main/docs/use-cases) for more details on supported tasks.
 - Check out the [Pipelines User Guide](https://github.com/neuralmagic/deepsparse/tree/main/docs/user-guide/deepsparse-pipelines.md) for more usage details.

-### DeepSparse Server
+### Server

 Server wraps Pipelines with REST APIs, enabling you to stand up model serving endpoint running DeepSparse.
 This enables you to send raw data to DeepSparse over HTTP and receive the post-processed predictions.
 DeepSparse Server is launched from the command line, configured via arguments or a server configuration file.
 The following downloads a 90% pruned-quantized BERT model for sentiment analysis in ONNX format from SparseZoo and launches a sentiment analysis endpoint:

 ```bash
 deepsparse.server \